Craftor3000/Craftor3000-Eyes/README.md

 ## Functions

-Music bot :
-- player
-- playlist

-Ticket bot :
-- create a ticket
-- send a starter message to a new ticket
-- close a ticket
+This bot can be use as a music bot, containing a player which can play musics, and a playlist which stock the nexts musics.
-- close a ticket with a success
-- ping the support team
+It can also be use as a ticket tool which can create tickets with a starter message, close a ticket with a fail or a success and ping the support team.

 ## Commands